dhruvbird/http-sync/README.md

 You must have libcurl installed in order to compile this extension.

-On Ubuntu, you can run: `sudo apt-get install libcurl4-openssl-dev`
+On Ubuntu, you can run: `sudo apt-get install libcurl4-openssl-dev` On CentOS, you can run: `sudo yum install libcurl libcurl-devel`

 # Using